fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

    ![Install Aperture](./assets/install-aperture.png)

 10. To start using Aperture Cloud.
 Click **Finish**.
-You be redirected to the Aperture Cloud UI.
+You will be redirected to the Aperture Cloud UI.

     ![Final Step](./assets/thats-all.png)